suixinsuo/olympus-protocol/docs/OlympusFund.md

 #### &emsp;Description

-> Initialize the fund that was created with specified configurations and will be registered in Olympus Product List product and you can invest it.
+> Initialize the fund that was created with specified configurations and will be registered in Olympus Product List and you can invest it.
 (Note: The derivative has to hold some MOT as the possible fee for calling components.
 So it is required to transfer some MOT to your Fund)

 #### &emsp;Parameters